Disability insurance, like life insurance, plays a crucial role in financially protecting your loved ones from unfortunate events.

 Looking at the above example, one might think that, from a disability insurance perspective, an Anesthesiologist is a terrible job.
 They seem to pay huge premiums for disability insurance, even though they have an advanced degree and make a substantial income.

-This is why you must look to multiple companies to see who might offer you the best policy for your needs and goals.
+This is why you must look to multiple disability insurance companies to see who might offer you the best policy for your needs and goals.
 Life insurance is no different.
 This site, for instance, shops for your life insurance from over 40 top rated life insurance companies.

 Going back to our anesthesiologist, using identical parameters, we’re able to find a policy from another company for only 963.09/mo.
 That’s a savings of over 18%.